latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

 1. An empty group `{}` leaves the corresponding item **untouched**.
-For example, in the rule above the ‘k’ in the pattern (the second element) provide the context, because in the replacement list the second item is `{}` and therefore the character is just kept.
+For example, in the rule above the ‘k’ in the pattern (the second element) provides the context, because in the replacement list the second item is `{}` and therefore the character is just kept.
 2. A list like `{ no = c, pre = k-, post = }` replaces the letter by
 the corresponding **discretionary**.
 Only one of the keys is necessary,